Make a difference. help the planet locally.

 - Halton Mosque – Appleby & Fairview area.

-- Glad Tidings Church – Hydro fields and bike path area south of Guelph Line & Upper Middle Rd (behind Food Basics plaza, then curving around along Upper Middle Rd.), continuing up the hydro field across Upper Middle Rd.
+- Glad Tidings Church – Hydro fields & bike path area on SE corner of Guelph Line & Upper Middle Rd (behind Food Basics plaza, then curving around along Upper Middle Rd.), continuing up the hydro field across Upper Middle Rd.

 - Lester B. Pearson High School – School grounds and Tuck Creek ravine beside the school.